Scooby-Doo! and the Goblin King

 Scooby-Doo! and the Goblin King is a 2008 American animated comedy horror musical film, and the twelfth in the series of Scooby-Doo direct-to-video films produced by Warner Bros.
 Animation (though it used a Hanna-Barbera logo at the end of the film).
-It was dedicated to Paulette Oates, who helped resurrect Warner Bros.
-Animation in the late 1980s.
+It was dedicated to Paulette Oates.
 The DVD was released on September 23, 2008.
 This is the first Scooby cartoon produced entirely without either one of the original producers, William Hanna and Joseph Barbera.